Unlock Review 2023 (Pros and Cons) Access Home Equity

 But how will you pay them back?

-When you sign the deal, you’ll agree to share a certain percentage of your home’s future value.
+When you sign the agreement, you’ll agree to share a certain percentage of your home’s future value.

 Unlock offers 10-year terms.
 This means you have ten years to settle your agreement.
-There are two ways to do this:
+There are three ways to do this:

-Option 1 is to sell your home, then use the money from the sale to pay Unlock their share.
-This is sort of the default option or the premise for the whole strategy.
-The idea is that selling the home will give you the money you need to settle your home equity agreement.
+Option 2 is to sell your home and use the money from the sale to pay Unlock their share.
+This is similar to when you sell your home and have to pay the lender whatever is owed on your mortgage.
+The idea is that the home “pays back” the home equity agreement whenever you sell.

 But you don’t have to sell.